 The SQL data type is an attribute that specifies the type of data an object can hold.
-For instance, character data (string data), binary data, integer data, financial data, date and time data, and so on.
-The following data types are special SQL data types to store geographical data.
+For instance, characters or strings, binary information, integers, financial data, date and time, etc. The following are special SQL data types to store geographical data.

-- Geometry Data type: This data type is used to represent the data in a two-dimensional Euclidean coordinate system
+- Geometry type: It is used to represent the data in a two-dimensional Euclidean coordinate system

-- Geography Datatype: The functionality of this Sql Server datatype is the same as the Geometry.
-The only difference between both these data types is, when you declare the variable with Geography data type, you are specifying the points in terms of latitude and longitude.
+- Geography Datatype: The functionality of this datatype is the same as the Geometry.
+The only difference between these datatypes is that when you declare the variable with Geography data type, you specify the points in terms of latitude and longitude.

 The following are the available list of numerical data types in SQL Server